 Cost Overages and Emergency Funds

 The purpose of this outline is to make you aware of the different types of event planning expenses that can occur.
-Every event is unique, so yours may include more or less of the items that listed here.
+Every event is unique, so yours may include more or less of the items listed.
 The important thing is to know where your costs will be coming from.
 Overlooking expenses associated with a particular vendor or category can wreak havoc on your budget, but the worst case scenario is completely forgetting about an expense until the bill arrives.